ariqshd/blog/src/content/blog/intro.md

 ```

 These configurations are used to generate:
-- RSS 2.0 Feeds - JSON Feeds
+- RSS 2.0 Feeds
+- JSON Feeds
+- Atom feed

-- Atom feed## 3.
-How to modify the configuration1.
-Open the `src/lib/config.ts` file2.
-Modify the corresponding configuration items according to your needs3.
-After saving the file, Next.js will automatically rebuild and apply the new configuration notes:
+## 3. How to modify the configuration

+1. Open the `src/lib/config.ts` file
+2. Modify the corresponding configuration items according to your needs
+3. After saving the file, Next.js will automatically rebuild and apply the new configuration

+notes:
-- Make sure all URLs are valid - Image links should be accessible - Social media links should have full URLs
+- Make sure all URLs are valid
+- Image links should be accessible
+- Social media links should have full URLs
 - After configuration modification, it is recommended to check the website's:
-  - Home page display - Navigation menu - SEO information - Social media sharing effect - RSS subscription source## 4.
-How to generate RSS subscription source Modify the configuration in the scripts/generate-rss.js file, and then run:
+  - Home page display
+  - Navigation menu
+  - SEO information
+  - Social media sharing effect
+  - RSS subscription source

+## 4. How to generate RSS subscription source

+Modify the configuration in the scripts/generate-rss.js file, and then run:

 ```bash
 npm run generate-rss